d12frosted/elpa-mirror/gnu/vertico-readme.txt

     candidates.
   • The current candidate is inserted with `TAB' and selected with `RET'.
-  • Non-existing candidates can be submitted with `C-return' or by moving the point to the prompt.
+  • Non-existing candidates can be submitted with `M-RET' or by moving the point to the prompt.
   • Configurable sorting by history position, length and alphabetically.
   • Long candidates with newlines are formatted to take up less space.
   • Deferred completion style highlighting for performance.